 Possible Resources (This is not an endorsement of any site or policy):

-* MAP will be accepted to fulfill the health insurance requirement for the Fall 2021 semester.
+MAP will be accepted to fulfill the health insurance requirement for the Spring 2023 semester.
 Please note MAP only covers care provided in Travis County.
 Clinical placements may be outside Travis County.
 Should an emergency occur, care may be received outside Travis County.
 Student will be responsible for any expenses not covered by the ACC accident insurance (see the program handbook for information about accident insurance; it is not health insurance).

 Individual Health Plans:

 Search the Health Sciences Website